sorbet/sorbet/README.md

 alias st="bazel test //... --config=dbg --test_output=errors"
 ```

+You might also want to put built versions of Sorbet on your path, to make it
+easier to call them system wide.
+It's up to you whether and how to do this, but
+here are two suggestions:

+1. Make a `~/bin` folder, add it to your `PATH`, then make a symlink:

+    ```
+    cd ~/bin && ln -s ~/stripe/sorbet/bazel-bin/main/sorbet .
+    ```

+2. Add sorbet's `bazel-bin/main` folder directly to your `PATH`.

 ### Formatting files

 We ensure that C++ files are formatted with `clang-format` and that Bazel BUILD